ucf-sd-spsu25g10/.github/profile/README.md

 **Group Details:** Electrical and Computer Engineering Group 10, Spring 2025/Summer 2025

-If you are on the UCF Intranet, [visit our project website](https://maverick.eecs.ucf.edu/seniordesign/sp2025su2025/g10/).
+If you are on the UCF Intranet, [visit our project website](https://maverick.eecs.ucf.edu/seniordesign/sp2025su2025/g10/) to see our papers and other resources.

 ### Group Members
 *These students are candidates for the degrees following their names, expected August 2025.*